uwefassnacht/device-simulator-for-ibm-iot/README.md

 This is a heavily commented node.js application, that acts as a "fake device", connects to the IBM IoT Foundation service and emits data.
 The emitted data can easily be controlled via a few lines of code.

-The code can be run locally on your development machine or can easily be pushed to IBM's Cloud Foundry based [Bluemix][bluemix_url] platform.

 ## Registering the simulator in the IoT Foundation service